-All of the estimates shown in Figure 3.1 on the previous page are based on very small samples.
-For example, based on 2007 ACS data, Nebraska lost 1,329 more individuals with graduate or professional degrees than the state attracted in 2006.
-This estimate is based on survey responses from 21 individuals who moved to Nebraska in 2006 and 36 respondents who moved from Nebraska to other states the same year, or a total of 57 individuals in the sample of about 3 million Americans who were surveyed in 2007.
-Based on the statistical analysis of the data obtained from these individuals, the estimated negative migration of 1,329 individuals with graduate or professional degrees should be interpreted only as the mid-point in an estimated range of -3,524 to +866 at the 90% confidence level.
-In other words, given the small sample of survey respondents who moved to or from Nebraska in 2006, the only conclusion that can be firmly drawn is that the actual net-migration of people with graduate or professional degrees was probably somewhere between a negative 3,524 and a positive 866.
-This conclusion obviously provides no help in determining whether the goal of Priority 3 is being accomplished.
+The primary reason for the inconsistent net-migration estimates shown in Figure 3.1 on the previous page is that they are based on very small samples.
+For example, based on 2008 ACS data, Nebraska attracted 1,537 more individuals with some college, but no degrees than the state lost in 2007.
+This estimate is based on survey responses from 55 individuals who moved to Nebraska in 2007 and 59 respondents who moved from Nebraska to other states the same year, or a total of 114 individuals in the sample of about 3 million Americans who were surveyed in 2008.
+Based on the statistical analysis of the data obtained from these individuals, the estimated positive net migration of 1,537 individuals with some college, but no degrees, should be interpreted only as the mid-point in an estimated range of -1,579 to +4,653 at the 90% confidence level.
+In other words, given the small sample of survey respondents who moved to or from Nebraska in 2007, the only conclusion that can be firmly drawn is that the actual net migration of people with some college, but no degrees, was probably somewhere between a negative 1,579 and a positive 4,653.
+Such a conclusion obviously provides no help in determining whether the goal of Priority 3 is being accomplished.

-Figure 3.2 visually illustrates the margins of error for the net-migration estimates based on the 2007 ACS data.
-Similar ranges of variability have been calculated for all of the other estimates summarized in Figure 3.1.1 Given that these ranges are relatively wide and the corresponding net-migration estimates at each education level are significantly different from one year to the next, it is impossible to draw even tentative conclusions about the migration of working-age adults to or from Nebraska between 2004 and 2006.
+Figure 3.2 visually illustrates the margins of error for the net-migration estimates for 2007, which are based on 2008 ACS data.
+Similar ranges of variability have been calculated for all of the other estimates for 2004, 2005 and 2006, which are summarized in Figure 3.1.
+Given that these ranges are relatively wide and the corresponding net-migration estimates at each education level are significantly different from one year to the next, it is impossible to draw even tentative conclusions about the overall migration pattern of working-age adults who moved to or from Nebraska between 2004 and 2007.